 Here are four reasons why your heater smells like burning, and advice on how to handle it:

-#1.
-Burning Plastic Smell or a Burning Rubber Smell
+1. HVAC Smells Like Burning Plastic Smell or Burning Rubber

-What should you do if your heater or furnace smells like burning plastic or burning rubber?
+What should you do if your heater or furnace smells like burning rubber or burning plastic?

 If you notice an odor that smells like burning plastic or burning rubber your furnace could have a more serious problem.

 It’s possible that a foreign object like a child’s dropped toy, or an unnoticed spill could be in your HVAC system’s ductwork.
 Turn off your furnace and remove your registers so you can clean or remove any objects that don’t belong.

 Sometimes a burning plastic smell can be the sign of an electrical failure.
 Malfunctions in the heater can cause the plastic wire casings to fail and meltdown.
 The melting of casings can also cause a burning rubber smell.